MarkusBernhardt/xml-doclet/README.md

     	...
     </project>

-If you cannot use the maven you can use the [jar-with-dependencies](http://search.maven.org/remotecontent?filepath=com/github/markusbernhardt/xml-doclet/1.0.1/xml-doclet-1.0.1-jar-with-dependencies.jar), which contains all required libraries.
+If you are not using maven, you can use the [jar-with-dependencies](http://search.maven.org/remotecontent?filepath=com/github/markusbernhardt/xml-doclet/1.0.1/xml-doclet-1.0.1-jar-with-dependencies.jar), which contains all required libraries.

     javadoc -doclet com.github.markusbernhardt.xmldoclet.XmlDoclet \
     -docletpath xml-doclet-1.0.1-jar-with-dependencies.jar \